-This course is designed to provide pre-service art educators an introduction to teaching strategies and other aspects of exceptional and diverse learners in K-12 classrooms.
-Also included will be a brief historical perspective of the field of special education, particularly as it relates to K-12 education, including legislation and litigation, causes of disabilities, academic and social characteristics, basic assessment and intervention procedures, special education services/programming, the role of the family and community, and accommodating gifted and talented students.
+This course is designed to provide pre-service art educators an introduction to teaching strategies and other aspects of exceptional and diverse learners in K-12.
+Content will include a brief historical perspective of the field of special education including legislation and litigation, causes of disabilities, academic, creative and social characteristics, basic assessment and intervention procedures and teaching strategies for the art classroom.
+Offered Fall only.

 Specific strategies for applying teaching methods and effective reading comprehension skills in content areas.
 Topics include the reading process, assessing and building knowledge of student background, readability, prereading strategies, levels of comprehension, vocabulary and concept development, reading and study guides/strategies.

-During the 15-week experience, student teachers receive practical experience under the guidance of classroom teachers in planning for teaching, managing the classroom, and directing the learning activities of pupils.
-Student teachers are given increasing responsibility for directing the activities of the classroom group to the point of assuming full responsibility throughout the day.
+During the 15-week experience, student teachers receive practical experience under the guidance of classroom teachers in planning for teaching, managing classrooms, and directed learning activities of pupils.
+Student teachers are given increasing responsibility for directing the activities of the classroom to the point of assuming full responsibility throughout the day.
 Student teachers are assigned at the appropriate levels in elementary or secondary public school settings.

 Focused on the role of the student teacher and the art of teaching.
 The student will prepare a professional portfolio.
 Successful completion is a required component of student teacher experience.